 If you select Search Options at the top of the window, you’ll be able to customize the search being performed.

-You can specify the name/title to search, the year, as well as both the metadata agent and language.
+You can specify the name/title to search, the year, and even adjust the language to search.
 Once you’ve entered the desired information and pressed the Search button, you’ll again be presented with results of the search.

 There are a couple of neat tricks you can use to help with matching.

-110381as the search term will search for that exact show.
+tvdb-110381as the search term will search for that exact show.
+For The Movie Database the format would be